goruck/alexa-ip-cam/README.md

 Therefore I started this project to allow me to view live and recorded camera streams on Amazon devices such as the Echo Show, the Echo Spot and the FireTV and to do that I had to develop an Alexa Smart Home skill.

-I looked for other projects on GitHub for code to leverage but didn't find anything exactly solving my particular problem.
-However I did find an excellent repo called [CameraPi](https://github.com/sammachin/camerapi) from [Sam Machin](https://github.com/sammachin) that describes how to use Alexa to control a camera connected to a Raspberry PI that I used as a basis for my effort.
-Thank you Sam!

-Note: Please see my related [smart-zoneminder](https://github.com/goruck/smart-zoneminder) project that enables fast upload of [ZoneMinder](https://www.zoneminder.com/) alarm frame images to an S3 archive where they are analyzed by Amazon Rekognition and made accessible by voice via Alexa.
+Note: Please see my related [smart-zoneminder](https://github.com/goruck/smart-zoneminder) project that enables fast upload of [ZoneMinder](https://www.zoneminder.com/) alarm frame images to an S3 archive where they are analyzed by Amazon Rekognition or locally by Tensorflow and made accessible by voice via Alexa.

 I hope others find this useful.
 I've described the project in some detail and outlined the steps below that I used to create this skill.

 ## System Architecture

-The system consists of the following main componenets.
+The system consists of the following main components.

 1. An Alexa Smart Home skill.
 2. An AWS Lambda instance for handling the skill intents including camera discovery and control.
 3. An Alexa-enabled device with a display such as Amazon Echo Show or Spot.
 3. A RTSP proxy running on the local linux machine that aggregates the streams from the cameras on the LAN into one front-end stream.
 This component isn't needed if you only have one camera.
 I used The [LIVE555 Proxy Server](http://www.live555.com/proxyServer/).
 4. A TLS encryption proxy on the local linux machine that encypts the stream from the RTSP proxy server and streams it on local machine's port 443.
 I used [stunnel](https://www.stunnel.org/index.html).
 6. A program running on the local linux machine that uploads camera recording metadata to the Alexa Event Gateway via the [Alexa.MediaMetadata Interface](https://developer.amazon.com/docs/device-apis/alexa-mediametadata.html#media-object) to enable the viewing of past events captured by the camera.
-In my case I used this [node.js]() app.
+In my case I used a node.js app called [process-events.js](https://github.com/goruck/alexa-ip-cam/blob/master/process-events/process-events.js).
 7. A webserver running on the local linux machine that allows the Lambda instance to access the recordings stored by the cameras.
 I'm using Apache.

 ## Prerequisites